jocelync-invisible/icu-length-of-stay-prediction/README.md

 ### Merging Tables

-To build a comprehensive dataset for predicting Length of Stay (LOS) in the ICU, we merged the following tables:
+To build a comprehensive dataset for predicting length of stay (LOS) in the ICU, we merged the following tables:

 - "admissions": information regarding a patient’s admission to the hospital.
-Includes demographic information.
-The unique identifier is hadm_id
+Includes patient demographic information.
+The unique identifier is hadm_id.
   - Columns used: subject_id, hadm_id, insurance, marital_status
         <p align="center">
       <img src="https://github.com/user-attachments/assets/3e0ee544-6e55-46ec-8377-015fbdc01283" width="370">